caktus/aws-web-stacks/README.rst

 I believe those environment variables are mutually exclusive.
 The remaining ones can be used in combination with each other or one of the above.

+USE_YAML=on
+    Generate template output in YAML instead of JSON.
 USE_NAT_GATEWAY=on
     Don't put the services inside your VPC onto the public internet, and add a NAT gateway to the stack to the services can make connections out.